aws-samples/eval-genai-techniques-clinicalreport/README.md

 Assistant:"""

-### Retrieval augmented generation (RAG)
+### Managed Retrieval augmented generation (RAG) with Amazon Bedrock Knowledge Base
-The final comparison is with RAG technique.The RAG pattern builds on prompt engineering.
-Instead of a user providing relevant data, an application intercepts the user's input.
-The application searches across a data repository to retrieve content relevant to the question or input.
-The application feeds the data that it finds to the generative AI model to generate content.
+To implement our RAG system, we utilized a dataset of 95,000 radiology report findings-impressions pairs as the knowledge source.
+This dataset was uploaded to S3 data source and then ingested using Amazon Bedrock Knowledge Base.
+We used Amazon Titan Text Embeddings model on Amazon Bedrock to generate vector embeddings.
+Embeddings are numerical representations of real-world objects that machine learning systems use to understand complex knowledge domains like humans do.
+The output vector representations were stored in a newly created vector store for efficient retrieval Amazon OpenSearch Serverless vector search collection.
+This leads to a public vector search collection and vector index set up with the required fields and necessary configurations.
+With the infrastructure in place, we set up a prompt template and leverage RetrieveandGenerate API for vector similarity search, and the Anthropic Claude 3 Sonnet model for impressions generation.
+Together, these components enabled both precise document retrieval and high-quality conditional text generation from the findings-to-impressions dataset.
-To implement our RAG system, we utilized a dataset of 95,000 radiology report findings- impressions pairs as the knowledge source.
-This dataset was ingested using the Langchain document loader.
-Next, we generated embedding vectors for the loaded documents by passing them through the Titan Text Embedding model on Amazon Bedrock.
-The output vector representations were stored in a FAISS vector store for efficient retrieval.
-With the infrastructure in place, we set up a pipeline leveraging Langchain for prompt engineering and retrieval, FAISS for vector similarity search, and the Anthropic Claudev2 for inference and impressions generation.
-Together, these components enabled both precise document retrieval and high- quality conditional text generation from the findings to impressions dataset.
-The modular combination of cutting-edge AI libraries allowed rapid implementation and experimentation with the latest RAG techniques
+The following reference architecture diagram in Figure 3 illustrates the fully managed RAG pattern with Amazon Bedrock Knowledge Base on AWS.
+The fully managed RAG provided by Knowledge Bases for Amazon Bedrock, converts user queries into embeddings, searches the knowledge base, obtains relevant results, augments the prompt and then invokes a LLM (Claude 3 Sonnet) to generate the response.

 ![Retrieval augmented generation pattern](images/Arch.PNG)
 ----------------------------------------------------------------------------------------------------------------------------------------